Race Equity and Diversity

 2. Embed diversity in our practice

-At Impetus
+a) At Impetus

-In our partnerships
+b) In our partnerships

 We are acutely conscious that as a youth charity focused on socio-economic disadvantage, social mobility must be a golden thread running through all our diversity work.
-We have lots to learn, test, fail and build better in this area.
+We have lots to learn, test, fail and build to be better in this area.

 Actions we've taken so far